Arizona in Kazakhstan: Summer Intensive Russian and Eurasian Studies Program

 Students have the option to enroll in Russian language coursework, including:

-- Intensive Beginning Russian (RSSS 101 and 102 combined): For students with very little or no previous classroom instruction in Russian.
+- Intensive Beginning Russian (RSSS 101/102) (8 credits): For students with very little or no previous classroom instruction in Russian.
 Students will learn to read and understand spoken Russian in basic and predictable everyday contexts (such as introducing themselves, talking about their families, friends, everyday activities and hobbies, ordering a meal in a restaurant, asking directions on the street) and develop basic skills in reading and writing.
 Students will learn elementary grammatical structures of Russian and acquire basic vocabulary.
 Upon completion of this course, the students will have novice high or intermediate low language skills.

-- Intensive Intermediate Russian (RSSS 201 and 202 combined): Students will further develop their language skills in all four modalities (listening, speaking, writing and reading) through communicative activities in and outside the classroom.
+- Intensive Intermediate Russian (RSSS 201/202) (8 credits): Students will further develop their language skills in all four modalities (listening, speaking, writing and reading) through communicative activities in and outside the classroom.
 Students will review basic grammatical and syntactical structures of the Russian language and improve their mastery of this foundation of the language while acquiring new grammatical skills and working on enlarging their active vocabulary.
 Students will raise their listening, speaking, and communicative skills to the intermediate mid or high level.
 At the end of the course, students will be able to interact in some aspects of day-to-day life in a Russian-speaking community and will be prepared to enter their home college’s upper-level Russian courses.

 Kazakh Language Courses:

-As an alternative, students can enroll in the program's Kazakh language course:
+As an alternative, students can enroll in the program's Kazakh language course (CRL Department approval required):

 - Intensive Beginning Kazakh (8 credits): For students with very little or no previous classroom instruction in Kazakh.
 Proficiency-based approach will stress the development of communicative abilities in- and outside the classroom.
 Using authentic materials, the students will learn to read and understand spoken Kazakh in basic and predictable everyday contexts (such as introducing themselves, talking about their families, friends, everyday activities and hobbies, ordering a meal in a restaurant, asking directions on the street) and develop basic skills in reading and writing.
 Students will learn elementary grammatical structures of Kazakh and acquire basic vocabulary.
 Upon completion of this course, the students will reach novice high or intermediate low language skills.